-Factbox: UK government ensnared in court battles over suspending parliament
+UK government ensnared in court battles over suspending parliament

-LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that are being heard in court this week.
+LONDON (Reuters) - British Prime Minister Boris Johnson’s decision to suspend parliament for more than a month before Brexit is being challenged in three court cases that are being heard this week.

 Johnson announced last week that he will suspend the British parliament from mid-September to mid-October ahead of an Oct.
 31 Brexit deadline, enraging his opponents and raising the stakes in the country’s deepest political crisis in decades.